-***Please note that due to COVID-19, we are in the process of reviewing our program structure and how it may be adapted for remote or blended learning platforms in the Fall.
-Program structure may be subject to change. ***
+***Please note that due to COVID-19, we are in the process of planning for an in-person or hybrid program structure (mix of in-person workshops in Peterborough and online components) depending on COVID-19 regulations and Trent University decisions.
+Program structure may be subject to change***

 Structure of the Program

 This 75 hour certificate program includes a workshop series and a community placement with one of our partner organizations.
 It is designed for both B.Ed. teacher candidates, other education students, and community educators interested in or currently involved in social justice education.